Custom service desks

 Basic example

-If you implement a service integration that satisfies the service desk API, getting web chat to use it requires a factory function to create a new instance of your integration.
-The example shows an empty integration (that doesn't communicate with a service desk) to show how to register an integration with web chat.
-For more information, see the ServiceDeskFactoryParameters interface for details about the function’s arguments, as shown in the following example.
+If you implement a service integration that satisfies the service desk API, getting the web chat to use it requires a factory function to create a new instance of your integration.
+The example shows an empty integration (that doesn't communicate with a service desk) to show how to register an integration with the web chat.
+For more information, see the ServiceDeskFactoryParameters interface for details about the function’s arguments, see the following example:

 <script>